top of page

 This is more complicated territory and connects to questions about the metaphysics of society itself: Is society self-determining?
 Is society an emergent property greater than the sum of its parts?
 I don’t think we need to figure any of that out here, though.
 When defining society in terms of its objective or the objective of its members, the relevant phenomena is like water settling in a canyon, everyone’s independent objectives essentially meeting, or settling along the same low place, inexorably drawn to the same low, steady flow—and that is cash flow.
 Money.
 Money is the single objective of everyone in society by necessity.

-1.4 Argument revisited
+1.4 Argument Revisited

 Let's return to the argument now that we’ve seen a few objections: